octobercms/docs/backend-controls.md

 - [Pie chart](#pie-chart)
 - [Bar chart](#bar-chart)

+The back-end user interface includes a number of HTML controls that you can use on your pages.

-<a name="scoreboards"></a>
+<a name="scoreboards" class="anchor" href="#scoreboards"></a>
 ## Scoreboards

 The scoreboard control is usually displayed above back-end lists and displays some summary or the most important data.
-The control could contain any [charts and indicators](backend-reports).
+The control could contain any charts and indicators (see below).
 Example of a scoreboard control markup displayed above a list widget:

     <div class="scoreboard">
         <div data-control="toolbar">